RL-VS/rlvs2021/docs/tips-and-tricks.md

     1. Introduction (3 minutes)

     2. RL Tips and tricks (45 minutes)
-        1. General Nuts and Bolt of RL experimentation (10 minutes)
+        1. General Nuts and Bolts of RL experimentation (10 minutes)
         2. RL in practice on a custom task (custom environment) (30 minutes)
         3. Questions?
 (5 minutes)